rangelife/one-second-dash/README.md

 go into config (http://192.168.1.251, admin/password)

-N.B. if you're repairing a failing button, you need to pick a NEW NAME or the old one will trigger actions!
+N.B. if you're repairing a failing button, go onto pi (with another laptop) and sudo service one-second-dash stop sudo NO_LAUNCH=1 ./doorbell.py

+... to stop launches from known name being reported by AD orange's wifi beacons when we change the name next.

-DON'T just stick 2 on the end or it will match the old rule.
-Maybe put number in the middle
+for a new button, you need to pick a NEW NAME which is not just a superset of the old ones, or the old actions will trigger! i.e. DON'T just stick 2 on the end or it will match the old rule.
+Maybe put numbers in the middle

 change BOTH Wifi Names to Sweepy New Name (allocate from table below), ensure channel 1, save, apply go to Wifi Security, unmask password and remember its password

-reconnect from laptop to new SSID via wifi. make sure it can reach through to internet [NEEDED!]
+reconnect from laptop to new SSID via wifi.

+disconnect AD orange WAN.

+--1--

 press button til blue flashy light on dash button. connect to Amazon ConfigureMe wifi check MAC, batt etc at http://192.168.0.1

 then run ./setup-dashbutton.py 'Sweepy New Name' 'Whatever The Password Was'

-(NOTE DOWN THE MAC ADDRESS of the dash button spat out here)
+(NOTE DOWN THE MAC ADDRESS , firmware, battery of the dash button spat out here at https://docs.google.com/spreadsheets/d/1sSGNl8m2li6CBcXt8w1auR_0nDcJlp_58tEBuLWa7P8/edit#gid=0)

+if that didn't work:
+    --2--
+    Put Dash Button in setup mode by holding down the button until the LED flashes blue.
+    While in setup mode, play this .wav file [afplay write_customer_secret.s.wav] through some earbuds aimed at the Dash Button, or on laptop speakers but ensure balance set all one side (so it's not having to listen to signal from 2 speakers which will mess its reception up).
+    If the LED turns green, the exploit worked! try from --1-- again
+    If the LED turns off, you’re possibly on a firmware version that fixed the vulnerability.
+Unfortunately, you’re out of luck if this is the case. (unless someone finds another vulnerability)

+if that didn't work:
+    --3--
+    reconnect WAN to AD orange, make sure (from laptop) it can reach through to internet [NEEDED!]

+    press button til blue flashy light on dash button. connect to Amazon ConfigureMe wifi

+    then run ./setup-dashbutton.py 'Sweepy New Name' 'Whatever The Password Was'

 hit http://192.168.1.251 again.
 change BOTH Wifi Names back to Sweepy Dashmaster, save, apply